-Ans: It is due to law of inertia.
-When we are sitting in car moving in straight line, we tend to continue in our straight-line motion.
-But when an unbalanced force is applied by the engine to change the direction of motion of the motorcar.
-We slip to one side of the seat due to the inertia of our body.
+Ans: It is due to the law of inertia.
+When we are sitting in a car moving in a straight line, we tend to continue in our straight-line motion.
+But when the engine applies an unbalanced force to change the direction of motion of the motorcar.
+We slip to one side of the seat due to the inertia of our bodies.

 Ques 4: Explain why it is dangerous to jump out of a moving bus.

-Ans: While moving in a bus our body is in motion.
-On jumping out of a moving bus our feet touches the ground and come to rest.
-While the upper part of our body stays in motion and moves forward due to inertia of motion and hence we can fall in forward direction.
+Ans: While moving in a bus, our body is in motion.
+On jumping out of a moving bus, our feet touched the ground and came to rest.
+The upper part of our body stays in motion and moves forward due to the inertia of motion, and hence, we can fall in the forward direction.

-Hence, to avoid this we need to run forward in the direction of bus.
+Hence, to avoid this, we need to run forward in the direction of the bus.

-Ques 5: Why do fielders pull their hand gradually with the moving ball while holding a catch?
+Ques 5: Why do fielders pull their hands gradually with the moving ball while holding a catch?

-Ans: While catching a. fast moving cricket ball, a fielder on the ground gradually pulls his hands backwards with the moving ball.
+Ans: While catching a fast-moving cricket ball, a fielder on the ground gradually pulls his hands backward with the moving ball.
 This is done so that the fielder increases the time during which the high velocity of the moving ball decreases to zero.
-Thus, the acceleration of the ball is decreased and therefore the impact of catching the fast moving ball is reduced.
+Thus, the acceleration of the ball is decreased, and therefore, the impact of catching the fast-moving ball is reduced.

 Ques 6: In a high jump athletic event, why are athletes made to fall either on a cushioned bed or on a sand bed?

-Ques 7: How does a karate player breaks a slab of ice with a single blow?
+Ques 7: How does a karate player break a slab of ice with a single blow?

-Ans: A karate player applied the blow with large velocity in a very short interval of time on the ice slab which therefore exerts large amount of force on it and suddenly breaks the ice slab.
+Ans: A karate player applied the blow with large velocity in a very short interval of time on the ice slab, which therefore exerted a large amount of force on it and suddenly broke the ice slab.

 Ques 8.
 Why are roads on mountains inclined inwards at turns?

 Ans: A vehicle moving on mountains is in the inertia of motion.
-At a sudden turn there is a tendency of vehicle to fall off the road due to sudden change in the line of motion hence the roads are inclined inwards so that the vehicle does not fall down the mountain.
+At a sudden turn, there is a tendency for the vehicle to fall off the road due to a sudden change in the line of motion; hence, the roads are inclined inwards so that the vehicle does not fall down the mountain.

-Ques 9: For an athletic races why do athletes have a special posture with their right foot resting on a solid supporter?
+Ques 9: For an athletic race, why do athletes have a special posture with their right foot resting on a solid supporter?

-Ans: Athletes have to run the heats and they rest their foot on a solid supports before start so that during the start of the race the athlete pushes the support with lot of force and this support gives him equal and opposite push to start the race and get a good start to compete for the race.
+Ans: Athletes have to run the heats, and they rest their feet on solid supports before the start so that during the start of the race, the athlete pushes the support with a lot of force and this support gives him equal and opposite push to start the race and get a good start to compete for the race.

 How are safety belts helpful in preventing any accidents?

-Ans: While we are travelling in a moving car, our body remains in the state of rest with respect to the seat.
-But when driver applies sudden breaks or stops the car our body tends to continue in the same state of motion because of its inertia.
+Ans: While we are traveling in a moving car, our body remains in a state of rest with respect to the seat.
+But when the driver applies sudden breaks or stops the car, our body tends to continue in the same state of motion because of its inertia.
 Therefore, this sudden break may cause injury to us by impact or collision.
-Hence, safety belt exerts a force on our body to make the forward motion slower.
+Hence, the safety belt exerts a force on our body to make the forward motion slower.

-Ques 11: When you kick a football it flies away but when you kick a stone you get huh why?
+Ques 11: When you kick a football, it flies away, but when you kick a stone, you get hu why?

-When we kick a football its mass is less and inertia is also less so force applied by our kick acts on it and hence it shows larger displacement but in case of stone, it has larger mass and offers larger inertia.
-When we kick (action) the stone it exerts an equal and opposite force (reaction) and hence it hurts the foot.
+When we kick a football, its mass is less, and inertia is also less, so the force applied by our kick acts on it, and hence, it shows larger displacement, but in the case of stone, it has a larger mass and offers larger inertia.
+When we kick (action) the stone, it exerts an equal and opposite force (reaction), and hence it hurts the foot.

-Ans: When a person jumps from a height he is in state of inertia of motion.
-When he suddenly touches the ground he comes to rest in a very short time and hence the force exerted by the hard concrete surface on his body is very high, and the person gets hurt.
+Ans: When a person jumps from a height, he is in a state of inertia of motion.
+When he suddenly touches the ground, he comes to rest in a very short time, and hence, the force exerted on his body by the hard concrete surface is very high, and the person gets hurt.

 Ques 13: What is the relation between Newton’s three laws of motion?

-Second law states/explains about the amount of force required to produce a given acceleration.
+The second law states/explains the amount of force required to produce a given acceleration.

 And Newton’s third law explains how these forces acting on a body are interrelated.

-Ques 14: Give any three examples in daily life which are based on Newton’s third law of motion.
+Ques 14: Give any three examples in daily life that are based on Newton’s third law of motion.